Diamine Mistletoe

 The color/properties:

-Diamine Mistletoe is a medium green with light but minimal grey and yellow undertones.
-Mistletoe has a slightly flat/matte appearance on the paper, and it shades with a crisp cut between it’s light and dark tones where the ink pools.
-A light red sheen appeared in the ink droplets, and while it might be possible to get some minimal sheen around the edges of writing where the ink pools, I don’t expect to see a lot of sheen from this ink in most circumstances.
+Diamine Mistletoe is a medium green with (very) light grey and yellow undertones.
+Mistletoe has a slightly flat/matte appearance on the paper, and it shades with a crisp cut when writing in both cursive and print, where the ink pools.
+There’s also a slight red sheen that can often appear around the shaded areas of writing.
+It’s not a heavy sheen, but it does a lot to give this ink a unique character.

 Ink splat